oxr463/rancher-quickstart/vagrant/README.md

 ## Deploy

-0. Clone this repository and go into the vagrant subfolder
+- Clone this repository and go into the vagrant subfolder.
-0. Run `vagrant up`
+- Run `vagrant up`.

 When provisioning is finished the Rancher UI will become accessible on [172.22.101.101](http://172.22.101.101).
 The default password is `admin`, but this can be updated in the config.yaml file.

 ## Remove

-To remove the VMs that have been deployed run `vagrant destroy -f`
+To remove the VMs that have been deployed run `vagrant destroy -f`.